ryanvillarreal/FuzzyWuzzyAPI/README.md

 This project is meant to provide a interactive console that will allow for the automation of API testing.
-Mainly because I am lazy and want to automate my job.
+Mainly because I am lazy and want to automate my testing.

 ### Why Golang?